atgreen/surrender/README.md

+# Surrender
-# Surrender: a programming environment for "infrastructure as code"
+## A programming environment for "infrastructure as code"

 Surrender brings the full power of the Common Lisp programming language and tools to the infrastructure orchestration arena.